- Online School

 Publish date: Sep 16, 2011

-Summary: This article on Revelation 4 is an excerpt from the book Unveiling Daniel and Revelation by Roy Allan Anderson.
+Summary: This article on Revelation 4 and 5 is an excerpt from the book Unveiling Daniel and Revelation by Roy Allan Anderson.

 Now begins the real pageant of the Apocalypse.
 What has been presented hitherto has been but an introduction.
 The whole objective of these prophecies is to reveal the justice of God and to show how His character will be vindicated before the universe.
 Our comprehension of these themes will be greatly aided if we permit ourselves to think of John as being carried forward to the time when the judgment of God begins.

 Chapter 4 opens with the invitation for him to "come up hither" that he might behold the things which "must be hereafter."
 In vision he enters the sanctuary of God, and from the throne room of the Eternal he witnesses the portrayal of the great judgment scenes, when the cases of all are decided.

 These events in the moving redemption of drama fill him with awe.
 Paul says God "hath appointed a day, in which He will judge the world in righteousness by that Man whom He hath ordained."
 Acts 17:31.
 And again: "For we must all appear before the judgment seat of Christ."
 2 Corinthians 5:10.